wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 Running a complex prompt like the one we just discussed is annoying to debug and far from stable.
 There's a chance the LLM isn't going to follow my plan, because it found content on the internet that influences the reasoning capabilities.
 It can also fail to detect one or more of the tools for any number of reasons as we discussed in [#s](#what-are-tools-skills-and-plugins).

 I like to call these chain-of-thought prompts chain-of-problems prompts, because of the high probability these prompts don't work as intended.

+A> With recent development in reasoning models, you'll find that these chain-of-thought prompts work much better.
+But I've found that they're still hard to debug.
+Also, while they tend to fail much less often, when a prompt fails with a reasoning model, it's more expensive and it fails more spectaculairly.

 You can solve the same complex task but with much more control when you use a prompt chain. [#s](#content-generation-workflow) shows the structure of the prompt chain for creating blog content.
 I've taken the plan from the original prompt, refined it, and turned it into a nice workflow.